vega/vega/packages/vega-loader/README.md

 Creates a new loader instance with default *options*.
 A loader object provides methods for loading files from the network or disk, and for sanitizing requested URLs and filenames.
 If provided, the key-value pairs in the *options* object will be passed as default options to the various loader methods.

-See the [load](#load) method for supported option values.
+The *options* object can include the following entries:
+- *baseURL*: A base URL prefix to append to provided *uri* values.
+This can be useful for applications that load multiple data sets from the same domain.
+- *mode*: A string explicitly indicating the loading mode.
+One of `'file'` (server-side only) or `'http'`.
+If set to `'file'` mode, later *uri* parameters may safely omit a `'file://'` prefix.
+- *defaultProtocol*: The default protocol to use for protocol-relative *uri* values (e.g., `'//vega.github.io'`).
+Defaults to `'http'`.
+- *target*: The browser target attribute for hyperlinks.
+Only applies when sanitizing *uri* values for use as a hyperlink.
+- *headers*: An object of key-values indicating custom request headers, used only when loading via HTTP.

 <a name="load" href="#load">#</a>
 loader.<b>load</b>(<i>uri</i>[, <i>options</i>])